patrickbucher/algorithms/diary.md

 much with error checking; something I should pay more attention to for the Rust implementation, which is up next.

+I re-structured the Cargo project for Rust, and struggled a bit with modules.
+Afterwards, I implemented the `equal` predicate for vectors with a couple of tests, and called it a day.

 # 2023-08-01 (Tu)

 I read the first part of chapter 2 and worked through all the exercises.
 This